marespadafor/replication_gambling/README.md

 ## Files description

-To replicate the main analysis of Espadafor & Martínez (2021) you will need the following files:
+To replicate the results of Espadafor & Martínez (2021) you will need the following files:

 - The file "gambling.dta" includes all the variables ready to replicate the main analysiis of this study.
 - The file "gambling.do" has the code to reproduce results in Fig.1 to Fig.3 and Fig.5
 - The file "honestDID.r" has the code to reproduce results in Fig.4 and Fig S14-15 in the Supplementari Information Document.

+The following files creates additional results under alternative specifications and alternative outcomes as reported in the online Supplementary Material document:

 - The file "gambling_SI.do" has the code to reproduce all summary statistics (Tables 2-3 and S.Fig 2-4), Average effect and time-placebos (Tables 5-9 and S.Figure 5)
 - The file "sorting.do" has the code to reproduce Tables S.10-S.14 and Fig.S9.
 - The file "prices.dta" includes all the variables in the main study, and rent prices by neighborhoods from 2014-2017.